-In the past 10 years, a total of more than $220 million worth of scholarships and financial aid have been offered to Jesuit graduates by colleges and universities throughout the United States.
+- In the past 10 years, a total of more than $220 million worth of scholarships and financial aid have been offered to Jesuit graduates by colleges and universities throughout the United States.
 More than 99 percent of Jesuit graduates continue on to four-year colleges.

-- The Class of 2018 included 35 National Merit Semifinalists, five National Hispanic Scholars, and 19 Commended Merit Scholars.
+- The Class of 2020 included 22 National Merit Semifinalists, two National Hispanic Scholars, and four Commended Merit Scholars.